 Why: If there's a more delicious way to see London's sights, we don't know it!
 This cutesy afternoon tea is perfect for treating visitors to after a day's tour of the capital's real-life landmarks and won't do your Instagram any damage either.
 The only concern is that it does all just look too good to eat.

-Science afternoon tea at The Ampersand Hotel
+Science afternoon tea at The Ampersand Hotel, South Kensington

 What: Inspired by the hotel's South Kensington neighbour, the Science Museum, this interactive afternoon tea experience is a whole lot of fun.
 Instead of the usual sandwiches and cakes, you can expect exciting and curious dishes including jelly served in a petri dish, fossils hidden in chocolate 'soil' and toppings such as freeze dried pineapple for your scones.